eddysanoli-webdev/Youtube-Tutorials/Django - Full Featured Web App/Notes.md

 3. Create a `requirements.txt` file.
 NOTE: If "pipenv" was used, `requirements.txt` is not required.
 4. Initialize git repo: `git init`
 5. Add all of the changes that we have so far: `git add -A`
+6. Create a Heroku project: `heroku create APPNAME`
+7. Open your new project: `heroku open -a APPNAME`

 ### Files